Kirollos25/checkers/README.md

-1- install pygame in you pc
+1- install pygame in your pc
 open CMD and write "pip install pygame"
 2-dowenload the code and run from checkers.py
 3-code will run